 I reached out to you wonderful people for suggestions on what do to with these abundance of figs and one suggestion was pinwheel cookies.
 I loved this idea, having created a raw pinwheel cookie before, but this time I wanted to create a more traditional baked cookie.
 These Cashew Flour Fig Pinwheel Cookies are not only delicious and soft, but they just so happen to also be grain-free, gluten-free, vegan, and completely healthy.
 They are easy to make and look beautiful, too!

-It just so happen that this months Recipe Redux theme is using food fresh from the garden.
+It just so happens that this months Recipe Redux’s theme is using food fresh from the garden.
 For thousands of years people have been living off of seasonal foods.
-We didn’t have factory farms or tons of food being transported from different parts of the world.
+We haven’t always had factory farms or tons of food being transported from different parts of the world.
 Diets consisted of whatever was growing on the land at the time or whatever was in season.
 I was able to pick figs off of the tree in my own yard for this recipe.
 You can’t get any more seasonal than that!
-Growing your own food is the best and a great tip when it comes to saving money on organic produce.
+Growing your own food is the best, and a great tip when it comes to saving money on organic produce.

-I have been loving experimenting with different flours.
-I especially like working with flours that fit both the gluten free and grain free lifestyle.
-For this flour combination I literally just used what I had in my pantry.
-I don’t often like buying special flour so when I can make my own using real food ingredients like oats or cashews, I get really excited to see what I can make.
+I love experimenting with different flours.
+I especially like working with flours that fit both the gluten-free and grain-free lifestyle.
+For this flour combination I just used what I had in my pantry.
+I don’t often like buying special flour, so when I can make my own using real food ingredients, like oats or cashews, I get really excited to see what I can make.
 To make cashew flour all you have to do is add the cashews to a food processor and process until you have flour.
-It is really just as easy as that!
-You would never guess these cashew flour fig pinwheel cookies are gluten and grain free.
+It is really that easy!
+You would never guess these Cashew Flour Fig Pinwheel Cookies are gluten- and grain-free.